Charmed Kafka

 export PYTHONPATH="/var/lib/juju/agents/unit-kafka-test-app-0/charm/venv:/var/lib/juju/agents/unit-kafka-test-app-0/charm/lib"

-Once this is setup, you should be able to use the client.py script that exposes some functionality to produce and consume messages.
+Once this is set up, you should be able to use the client.py script that exposes some functionality to produce and consume messages.
 You can explore the usage of the script

 python3 -m charms.kafka.v0.client --help